Numerical solution of elliptic distributed optimal control problems with boundary value tracking: Introduction

 Let us consider the following boundary tracking optimal control problem (ocp): Find the state $y_\varrho \in H^1(\Omega)$ and the optimal control $u_\varrho \in U$ minimizing the cost functional

 subject to the Neumann boundary value problem (bvp)

 where $\overline{y} \in L^2(\Gamma)$ denotes a given target, $\varrho \in {\mathbb{R}}_+$ is a positive regularization or cost parameter, and $\Omega \subset \mathbb{R}^d$, $d=2,3$, is a bounded Lipschitz domain with the boundary $\Gamma = \partial \Omega$.
 Our work was inspired by the paper \cite{MardalNielsenNordaas2017BIT}, where the $L^2$ regularization corresponding to the choice $U=L^2(\Omega)$ was investigated.
 The boundary tracking is a special case of the partial tracking of a given target in a subset of $\Omega$ that is also called limited observation; see, e.g., \cite{MardalSognTakacs2022SINUM}.
-In this contribution, we consider the energy regularization corresponding to the choice $U = \widetilde{H}^{-1}(\Omega) := [H^1(\Omega)]^*$, where we use the standard notations for Lebesgue and Sobolev spaces; see, e.g., \cite{Steinbach:2008NumericalApprox}.
+There are many important practical applications, e.g., inverse heat transfer, photoacoustic tomography, etc., see also \cite{MardalNielsenNordaas2017BIT}.
+In this contribution, we consider the energy regularization corresponding to the choice $U = \widetilde{H}^{-1}(\Omega) := [H^1(\Omega)]^*$ such that the solution of \eqref{Eqn:NeumannBVP} defines an isomorphism when considering $y_\varrho \in H^1(\Omega)$.
+When using $U=L^2(\Omega)$ this implies $y_\varrho \in H^1_\Delta(\Omega) := \{ y \in H^1(\Omega) : \Delta y \in L^2(\Omega)\}$ to ensure an isomorphism, which afterwards requires higher order basis functions for a conforming discretization.
+Here we use the standard notations for Lebesgue and Sobolev spaces; see, e.g., \cite{Steinbach2008Book}.
 In order to follow the abstract theory presented in \cite{LangerLoescherSteinbachYang2025MCRF}, we define the state space in such a way that the state-to-control map is an isomorphism.
 This allows us to derive a state-based formulation which is the basis for the numerical solution.
 Here we restrict the analysis to a conforming tensor-product finite element (fe) discretization that finally leads to a linear system of algebraic equations for which fast solvers can be constructed.
+Note that $c$ denotes a universal constant independent of the regularization parameter $\varrho$, and the discretization parameter $h$.